ovh/cds/ui/README.md

 ## Prerequisites

-The project have dependencies that require Node 6.9.0 or higher, together with NPM 3 or higher.
+The project have dependencies that require Node.js 6.9.0 or higher, together with npm 3 or higher.

 ## Development server